TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 In this appendix, you can look up how Extbase interacts with the TYPO3 installation.
-This includes the registration of plugins and the configuration of Extbase-Extensions.
+This includes the registration of plugins and the configuration of Extbase extensions.

 .. note::

-	Under http://typo3.org/go/extbasereferencesheet/ you find a useful Cheat Sheet for Extbase and Fluid.
+	Under http://typo3.org/go/extbasereferencesheet/ you find a useful
+	Cheat Sheet for Extbase and Fluid.

 Configuration of frontend plugins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^